Health and Safety Protocols

 The College of Wooster will alert you to any major emergency by sending an email to your Wooster email and a text message to the cellphone number on file.

 If you are experiencing a life-threatening emergency, call 911.
+If you are experiencing COVID-19 symptoms, please contact the Wellness Center at 330-263-2319.

 You can also call Campus Safety at 330-263-2000 to be connected with crisis services.